 And, if you simply ignore me, that means you suffer "attention deficit disorder" which means you get forcibly medicated, which proves my case.

-Therefore, I proclaim that the persistent compulsive use of the Diagnostic and Statistical Manual of Mental Disorders is addictive, and it is known by the users of said manual to be harmful.
+Therefore it’s time to proclaim that the persistent compulsive use of the Diagnostic and Statistical Manual of Mental Disorders is addictive, and it is known by the users of said manual to be harmful.
 I said it first.
 All responses from addicto-powerphiliacs and javaphobes simply prove my case.

 Culturally Correct Coffee Crusade

-Soon after the early turn of the millennium, while everyone’s attention was turning toward Imperial America’s impending war in Iraq, a War Against Coffee was brewing smack dab in the heartland of the nation.
+Soon after the turn of the current millennium, while everyone’s attention was turning toward Imperial America’s impending war in Iraq, a War Against Coffee was brewing smack dab in the heartland of the nation.

 THE BUSINESS: “The fact that we only sell specialty coffee makes us third wave,” says Berman.
 “Our commitment to farmers and sustainability begins to make us fourth wave.”—TIME Coffee: The Culture.
 The Business.
 Your Health.

 The pair wants a city ordinance stating “that all brewed coffee sold in town must be brewed from coffee beans that are organic, fair-trade, shade-grown or a combination.”
-Grounds for punishment are as strong as the coffee.
+Grounds for punishment are as strong as the coffee grounds.
 If the owner of the Koffee Kup Kafe fails to pour you a mug of biodiversity-friendly Colombian he could be fined up to $1,000.
 Wilma the Waitress could get a three-day coffee break in the Iowa City hoosegow.

 No mention is made in the Press-Citizen article concerning enforcement.
 Will the local police force be required to form a special Keystone Koffee Kops unit?
 Will eateries be subject to no-knock raids in search of contraband Arabicas?
 And what about those unintended consequences that inevitably percolate whenever coercion is the first choice of social engineers?
 Could this create a black market in Folgers, run by vicious mocha mobsters?

 Makes you wonder just what those professor types have been teaching their young wards out there in Hawkeye land.
 Their education is woefully incomplete.
 True, they are only juniors, so perhaps they’ll still learn about Advanced Domestic Coffee Warfare in their senior year.
-As many of us older, world-weary donut dunkers are well aware, countless coffee consumers prefer their mud with cream and/or sugar.
+As many older, world-weary donut dunkers are well aware, countless coffee consumers prefer their mud with cream and/or sugar.
 And that means an expansion of the Coffee War.

 Current Court-Ordered Coffee Country

-As this war inexorably spreads to engulf coffee’s two closest allies we can expect a steady stream of dispatches from the Iowa City front lines:
+As this war inexorably spreads to engulf coffee’s two closest allies we can expect a steady stream of dispatches from the Iowa City frontlines: